 On April 28, 2015, my "Frozen Lighthouse" photograph was chosen by National Geographic to appear in its book titled "Rarely Seen: Photographs of the Extraordinary".
 My picture covers a 1 1/2 page spread.
 On June 22, 2016, National Geographic purchased the same image for a larger spread in the upcoming book titled "Hidden Earth".

-My photographs won Imaging Resource's Photo of the Day on 38 different occasions over the past few years.
+My photographs won Imaging Resource's Photo of the Day on 99 occasions over a ten year span.
 To view these photo contest winners, please click here.